Notifications

 The configuration process for each stream has been described below.

-Email stream
+Email Stream

 The following fields are included in the configuration of an email stream: